 - a.
 Reporting Entity As defined by GAAP, the financial reporting entity consists of a primary government, as well as its component units, which are legally separate organizations for which the elected officials of the primary government are financially accountable.
 Based upon required criteria, the Plan has no component units.
 However, the Plan is included in the financial statements of the Milwaukee Public Schools as a pension trust fund. - b.
 Measurement Focus and Basis of Accounting The Plan's financial statements are prepared using the accrual basis of accounting.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions to the Plan are recognized when due.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
 The Plan is accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the Statements of Fiduciary Net Position.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2021 and 2020 c.
-Investment Valuation and Income Recognition - Investments are recorded at fair value.
+With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the Statements of Fiduciary Net Position. - c.
+Investment Valuation and Income Recognition Investments are recorded at fair value.
 Short-term investments include money market accounts and are reported at cost, which approximates fair value.
 The specific identification basis is used in the determination of realized gains and losses on sales of securities, excluding the investments in the State of Wisconsin Core Retirement Investment Trust Fund and the State of Wisconsin Variable Retirement Investment Trust Fund (collectively, the "Trusts").
 Purchases and sales of securities are recorded on a trade-date basis.